logikum/md-web-site/contents/en/comedies/the-two-gentlemen-of-verona.md

 his cowardice by denying Silvia.
 The duke approves the marriage of Silvia and Valentine; the two couples agree to share a wedding day and the duke pardons the outlaws.

+#### Characters

+DUKE OF MILAN, father to Silvia.

+VALENTINE,
+PROTEUS, the two gentlemen.

+ANTONIO, father to Proteus.

+THURIO, a foolish rival to Valentine.

+EGLAMOUR, agent for Silvia in her escape.

+HOST, where Julia lodges.

+OUTLAWS (1, 2, 3), with Valentine.

+SPEED, a clownish servant to Valentine.

+LAUNCE, the like to Proteus.

+PANTHINO, servant to Antonio.

+JULIA, beloved of Proteus.

+SILVIA, beloved of Valentine.

+LUCETTA, waiting-woman to Julia.

+Servants, musicians.